uninstallio/android-sdk/README.md

 This library owes its existence to the hard work of Arjun (@arjunrn) , Nagendra (@sanu-nagendra), and Abhijith (@redshift13).

+#### Capture Event

+We provide the way to capture user event from your app so that we can identify potential and interested users for your business

+To capture event create a json object and add information in key and value format

+For Example :

+JSONObject jsonObject = new JSONObject();
+jsonObject.put(key, value);
+jsonObject.put(key, value);

+Once  json object is packed with data , call the below method and pass json obejct and context of the application

+new NotiphiEventReceiver(jsonObject, context);

+Chill out , You are done with event capture implementation, now events from your app will be captured

 ### Support or Contact

 Having trouble with integration?
 Please contact us at dev-support@notiphi.com and we’ll help you sort it out in a jiffy.